Professional edition active

 • Environmental triggers

-These recent molecular insights provide new understanding of atopic dermatitis and how the cutaneous inflammation, a T-cell–mediated delayed-type hypersensitivity, relates to allergic conditions with immediate-type hypersensitivities such as asthma and allergic rhinitis (hay fever).
+These molecular insights provide understanding of atopic dermatitis and how cutaneous inflammation, a T-cell–mediated delayed-type hypersensitivity, relates to allergic conditions with immediate-type hypersensitivities such as asthma and allergic rhinitis (hay fever).
 The epidermal skin barrier defect due to filaggrin mutations explains the development of xerosis and the predisposition to skin irritation.
-This results in the manifestation of atopic dermatitis, which is not an allergic reaction.
+This results in the manifestations of atopic dermatitis, which is not an allergic reaction.
 The cutaneous inflammation, in contrast, is a T-cell–mediated delayed-type hypersensitivity and includes a Th2-dominant component in the skin.
 This hypersensitivity downregulates antimicrobial peptides (eg, beta-defensins), which explains why patients with atopic dermatitis are predisposed to developing bacterial and viral skin infections.
 The increased penetration of skin irritants and allergens also results in a Th2-dominant inflammation, which also drives IgE production and predisposes to immediate-type hypersensitivities.
 However, because the major mechanism mediating atopic dermatitis is delayed cell-mediated immunity, avoidance of immediate-type allergens (eg, pollen, dust mites) usually does not improve atopic dermatitis.
 Although immediate-type hypersensitivities (eg, asthma, allergic rhinitis) result from the skin barrier defect, they do not drive the T-cell–mediated cutaneous inflammation of atopic dermatitis.

-Pathophysiology reference
+Pathophysiology references

 1. 1.
-Brown SJ, McLean WH: One remarkable molecule: Filaggrin.
-J Invest Dermatol 132(3 Pt 2):751–762, 2012. doi: 10.1038/jid.2011.393
+Brown SJ, McLean WH.
+One remarkable molecule: Filaggrin.
+J Invest Dermatol.
+132(3 Pt 2):751–762, 2012. doi: 10.1038/jid.2011.393

 Symptoms and Signs of Atopic Dermatitis